6 Homes of Classic Women Authors in New England

 The home and museum of this lesser known but influential writer are maintained by Historic New England is the oldest, largest, and most comprehensive regional heritage organization in the nation.

-Sarah Orne Jewett was not as well-known as her friend Willa Cather, for whom she was a mentor, but her work is considered a fixture of classic New England literature.
+Sarah Orne Jewett wasn’t as well-known as her friend Willa Cather, for whom she was a mentor, but her work is considered a fixture of classic New England literature.
 The Jewett house features exhibitions, year-round public programs, a resource room and preservation staff on site.

 Edna St. Vincent Millay: Steepletop (currently closed)